 This article has been updated to include Smith’s recent films.

-(And sorry: Bright didn’t get a theatrical release, so it’s not on here.
+(Quick note: We decided to exclude his voice work in animated films.
+And sorry: Bright didn’t get a theatrical release, so it’s not on here.
 It’s best for Smith if we ignore it anyway.)

 The debacle that prompted Smith to take an 18-month hiatus from acting, After Earth really is as bad as you remember: an overly ponderous, drag-ass sci-fi action-drama in which Will’s son Jaden wholly lacks the charisma that made his dad a mega-star.
 What undoubtedly made its failure harder on Smith was that he had dreamed up the original story and thrust his son into the central role, figuring it would propel him up the Hollywood food chain.
 Maybe that’s why Smith looks so glum throughout the film: He seems to be realizing in real time what a bad idea After Earth was.

 Yeah, it’s the complete misguided mess that you’ve heard it is, but all told, it’s more embarrassing for Edward Norton, Michael Pena, and Kate Winslet — who play the awful human beings meant to be the “good guys” of this bewildering “heartwarmer” — than it is for Smith, who is mostly put-upon and thus escapes the true awfulness.
 The real problem with Smith here is one that’s common to many of his “serious” performances: He turns down the star wattage that we love about Will Smith and turns mopey and morose.
 There are already enough mopey and morose actors: There’s no need for you to be one, Will.
 Though to be fair: It’s possible he realized the dog of a movie he was in and just couldn’t work up any smiles anyway.